 Planning to work remotely in Budapest?
 Here’s a list of laptop friendly cafes in Budapest.

-Now let’s get into the variety of days trips you can take from Budapest!
+Now let’s get into the variety of days trips from Budapest that there are!
 We’ll start from the closest to the farthest.

 Budapest Day Trips